Review and road test of the Audi A6 Avant

 Both the six cylinder engines in this fifth generation A6 Avant feature the brand's latest mild-hybrid technology.
 Here a belt alternator starter (BAS) works together with a lithium-ion battery, enabling the A6 to coast at speeds of between 34mph and 99mph in the interest of fuel economy and to initiate its start-stop function earlier - at speeds of 13mph and below.
 The engine is restarted from standstill predictively as soon as the vehicle in front starts moving.
 During deceleration, the BAS recovers up to 12 kW of energy.

 Let's get to the figures.
+The volume 2.0-litre 40 TDI diesel version manages 60.1mpg on the combined cycle and 124g/km of CO2.
 The 3.0 TFSI petrol unit delivers combined fuel economy of around 40mpg (depending on wheel size and trim choice) and CO2 emissions of around 160g/km.
 The 3.0 TDI delivers combined fuel economy of just over 45mpg, plus combined CO2 emissions of around 155g/km.
 We'll finish by covering the warranty.
 All cars in this class get three years of cover, but whereas BMW and Mercedes don't limit your mileage in this period, Audi rather meanly restricts you to 60,000 miles.
 Optional extra-cost packages can extend the cover to either four or five years.

 This, even BMW and Mercedes would reluctantly have to admit, is a beautiful piece of engineering.
 It always has been.
 The A6 Avant was, after all, the first cars in its class to offer things like bonded-in flush glazing, a galvanised bodyshell, V6 TDI power, four wheel drive and advanced twin-clutch automatic gearboxes.
 And in this improved smart-suited fifth generation guise, the cleverness continues, an extra dose of visual charisma blended with high technology and premium quality unsurpassed in this sector.